fusion2222/insomnia-api/readme.md

 ## How to run

 Clone repository, create your own `config.json` file, in root.
 You can use `config.json.example` file as a template.
-After wards just run following command:
+Afterwards just run following command:

 `./run.sh`